aviselanj/quote-generator/README.md

 ## Quote Generator

-This app generates a new motivational quote with the click of the quote button and saves the user's favorite quotes with the save button to local storage.
+This app generates a new motivational quote with the click of the quote button and saves the user's favorite quotes to local storage with the save button.
 This is for anyone looking for a bit of inspiration to brighten up thier day.

 ## Acknowledgements